whubsch/custom-josm-rules/documentation.md

 ### Placeholders

-Placeholders look up the selector, helping to reduce rule the need to rewrite the same code for different keys or values.
+Placeholders look up the selector, helping to reduce the need to rewrite the same code for different keys or values.
 The placeholder uses the index of the selector, starting at `0` with the first non-type filter.
 They are similar in syntax to Python f-strings, going between brackets in a string.
 They require one of the following selector attributes:

 | name    | output                                                                | syntax        |
 | ------- | --------------------------------------------------------------------- | ------------- |